ThePianoDentist/dotaHighlightHelper/README.md

 cd to hightlightHelper directory python main.py "C:\Users\Johnny\Downloads\data (4).json" teamfights

-(if just testing, filtering tournament: Kiev major, Player: Boboka, Hero: Riki....and searching for courierkills is a nice short example e.g. https://www.youtube.com/watch?v=jmhubgQrh9E&feature=youtu.be)
+(if just testing, filtering tournament: Kiev major, Player: Boboka, Hero: Riki....and searching for courierkills is a nice short example e.g. https://youtu.be/WzH2RR0dT5M or https://www.youtube.com/watch?v=jmhubgQrh9E&feature=youtu.be)

 you can set a limit on numnber of parallel replay downloads with MAX_PARALLEL_DOWNLOADS in config file.